In addition to this, Japanese sushi eel is particularly nutritious and comes with numerous health benefits.

 - Next, line your baking with an aluminum foil.
 Place the fillets on top of the baking sheet and then brush them with some vegetable oil.
 Put the baking sheet on your oven, and then grill for around 5 to 7 minutes, or they have turned brown.

-- Remove your fillets from the oven and then brush the unagi sauce carefully—and make sure that you spare some sauce for later use.
-Put back the fillets on the grill and grill for an additional 1 minute.
+- Remove your fillets from the oven and then brush them with the unagi sauce carefully—and make sure that you spare some sauce for later use.
+Put the fillets back on the grill and grill for an additional minute.

 - If you want to experience and authentic unagi don experience, you can try to serve the dish in a two-tier bento lunch box, or jubako.
-When you serve the dish like this, it’s known as unaju.
+The dish is called unaju when it’s served in a bento.